aleksi-kangas/terrace-heating-backend/Readme.md

 In a nutshell, this project enables monitoring and controlling the heating system for an enclosed terrace at my parents' home.

 #### Background Motivation
-At my parents' home, there is an enclosed terrace for which the heating (ground & air) is provided by a *Lämpöässä* ground source heat-pump.
+At my parents' home, there is an enclosed terrace for which the heating (ground & air) is provided by a *Lämpöässä Vmi 9* ground source heat-pump.

 As I found that monitoring and controlling the heat-pump was a bit cumbersome through the provided cloud platform, I visioned about a simple and responsive web application which would provide my family members an easy way of using the terrace heating system.